 “What we do has not changed as much as how we do it.
 Our partnership with K-State and the IGP Institute is a great example,” Krejci says.
 “The GEAPS and KSU partnership is the result and proof that life-long learning is driven by perpetual curiosity that leads to innovation.”

-To learn more about the Kansas Wheat Commission, please visit its website at: http://kswheat.com
+To learn more about GEAPS and courses offered, please visit their website at www.geaps.com.

 The IGP Institute annually receives financial support from many commodity groups.
 Please visit the links below to learn more about them.

 |Kansas Grain Sorghum Commission|

 |Kansas Soybean Commission|